apache/mesos/docs/gpu-support.md

 them should be just as straightforward as launching a traditional task that only consumes CPUs, memory, and disk.

-As such, Mesos exposes GPUs as a simple `SCALAR` resource in the same way it always has for CPUs, memory, and disk.
+Mesos exposes GPUs as a simple `SCALAR` resource in the same way it always has for CPUs, memory, and disk.
 That is, a resource offer such as the following is now possible: